Leadership Institute for School Change:

 Jessica Blum-DeStefano earned her PhD in Education Leadership Teachers College, Columbia University after nine rewarding years as a teacher and school leader in alternative education settings.
 She teaches at Bank Street College of Education and, for the past seven years, has co-taught adult development with Ellie in the Summer Principals Academy at Teachers College.
 She is a co-author of Learning for Leadership: Developmental Strategies for Building Capacity in Our Schools (Corwin, 2013) and Tell Me So I Can Hear You: A Developmental Approach to Feedback for Educators (Harvard Education Press, 2016).

-Registration Fee Per Attendee: $1,595 (includes opening night reception on March 23rd, breakfast and lunch both days, Institute materials, and central text)
+Registration Fee Per Attendee: $1,595 (includes opening night reception, breakfast and lunch both days, Institute materials, and central text)

 Group/Team Discount (2 or more): Contact email@example.com